Architecture Overview

 - Web technology: Leverage existing web codebase

-- Native integration: File system, notifications, system integration
+- Native integration: File system, notifications, system tray

 - Auto-updates: Built-in update mechanism